 It’s simple: a tired dog is a well-behaved dog.
 No matter the breed, age, or size, every dog needs regular exercise to help maintain good mental and physical health.
 Regularly exercising your dog can benefit both you and your dog in many ways.
-Check out our previous post here for some statistics on exercising your dog.

 Benefits of exercising your dog: